happybara-io/WorkflowBuddy/README.md

   SLACK_BOT_TOKEN=xoxb-********
   SLACK_SIGNING_SECRET=********
   ```
-- `poetry install` (or install with your preferred Python tool using the `requirements.txt`)
+- `poetry install` (or install with your preferred Python tool using the `requirements.txt`).

 ## local dev
-- `poetry shell` so all our environment variables are easy
+- `poetry shell` so all our environment variables are easy.
-- (in a separate terminal) Run `ngrok http 3000` to get a public domain address - [Ngrok Dashboard](https://dashboard.ngrok.com)
+- (in a separate terminal) Run `ngrok http 4747` to get a public domain address - [Ngrok Dashboard](https://dashboard.ngrok.com).
-- Run the local server with `./run.sh`
+- Run the local dev server with `./run.sh`, or a "prod" server with `make up` (which starts Docker).
 - Update the Slack App console with new address - for [Event Subscriptions](https://api.slack.com/apps/A040W1RHGBX/event-subscriptions?), Interactivity - this is easiest done by updating the `slack_app_manifest.yml` file and then copying it onto the Manifest page in Slack App console.
 - (_Testing Webhooks_) [Handy tool to debug with](https://webhook.site)